 Emory sponsors certain employees for employment-based permanent residency.
-It is an employer-driven process, so there must be a business need and commitment by the hiring department to sponsor permanent residency for their scholar.
-Permanent residents are also commonly referred to as immigrants or green card holders, who are legally accorded the privilege of residing and working permanently in the United States.
+It is an employer-driven process, so there must be a business need and commitment from the hiring department to sponsor permanent residency for their scholar.
+Permanent residents are also commonly referred to as immigrants or green card holders, who are legally granted the privilege of residing and working permanently in the United States.

-Any PR application based on an employment offer by Emory must be reviewed and signed by ISSS.
-Retaining own immigration attorney is not allowed.
+The PR request form should be submitted to ISSS to start the process.
+Any green card application based on an employment offer by Emory must be reviewed and signed by ISSS.
+Retaining one's own immigration attorney is not allowed.

 - The position must be full-time and permanent (not time-limited or based solely on grant funding).

 - The university must intend to employ the scholar indefinitely.

 - Emory does not sponsor postdocs because these positions do not meet DHS/DOL standards for permanent positions.